shawnohare/go-record/README.md

 ### Set and Get
 We can insert a value into the record with Set by passing the desired path to the value.
+A path is always a string of keys separated by a period.
 ```go
 	r.Set("1.3", 13)
 ```